 The Devil’s Dome Loop.

-The Devil’s Dome loop lies almost entirely inside the western edge of the Pasayten, weaving up and down high ridges and traversing subalpine meadows while circumnavigating 9,066’ Jack Mountain, the Pasayten’s tallest peak.
+The Devil’s Dome loop lies almost entirely inside the western edge of the Pasayten Wilderness, weaving up and down high ridges and traversing subalpine meadows while circumnavigating 9,066’ Jack Mountain, the Pasayten’s tallest peak.
 The very western section of the loop travels along the eastern shore of Ross Lake, entering the Ross Lake National Recreation Area of the North Cascades National Park Complex.
 Camping anywhere along this section requires a backcountry overnight permit but the rest of the loop does not.

 For my trip, I chose to complete the loop counterclockwise over 3 days, starting and ending at the East Bank trailhead off Highway 20 with my 3rd and last day being a long 18 mile hike out from Devil’s Dome, the high point of the loop.
 I picked counterclockwise as I figured that gave me a favorable elevation profile for that long, last day and it also eliminated the need for a backcountry overnight permit in the North Cascades NP section.

 Most recommend hiking the loop counterclockwise, though it can easily be done either way.
 I’d recommend looking at the elevation profile and picking your poison.
 Do you prefer steeper descents?
 Or steeper climbs?
 Do you want to start with a long, steady climb?
 Or a shorter, steeper one?
 Either way, you won’t escape the climbing no matter which way you go.

 Some do a car shuttle between the East Bank and Canyon Creek trailheads on Highway 20 or employ an expensive Ross Lake Resort water taxi to start the loop further in and cut out the “boring parts”.
 Personally, when I commit to a backpacking loop, I commit to the entire loop.
 Sure, those alpine ridge top panoramas are fantastic, but so is beautiful green forest.